 - 1. Counties submit referrals to SMRT on behalf of MA applicants and enrollees who need an MA determination based on disability. - 2.
 SMRT mails the client information on the SMRT process and the case is assigned to a SMRT disability analyst. - 3.
 The disability analyst interviews the client, determines what medical evidence they need, requests medical records from providers, and sets-up medical exams if necessary. - 4.
 SMRT case specialists capture and index all medical evidence received by fax and mail. - 5.
 SMRT disability analysts make most disability decisions and follow an escalation protocol for complex cases.
-This allows for a case decision at the earliest possible point in the determination process. - SMRT case specialists screen cases nearing a certification end date to determine if a Continuing Disability Review (CDR) is needed and generate a referral when necessary. - 7.
+This allows for a case decision at the earliest possible point in the determination process.

+- 6. County financial workers screen cases nearing a certification end date to determine if a Continuing Disability Review (CDR) is needed and generate a referral when necessary.
+This was done by SMRT case specialists prior to November 2021, when a process changes was implemented. - 7.
 SMRT disability analysts make multiple attempts to contact a client by phone and mail.
 This includes reaching out to any third parties SMRT is authorized to contact on behalf of the client.
 Once a reasonable effort has been made to develop the record, a decision is made based on the evidence on file.
 This can result in a denial for insufficient evidence if clients do not respond to attempts to contact them and develop the record. - 8.
 SMRT mails the disability decision to the client and faxes it to the county that submitted the referral.

 A SMRT certification of disability establishes a basis of eligibility for MA, including Home and Community Based waiver programs, TEFRA and Medical Assistance for Employed Persons with Disabilities (MA-EPD).
 It also allows individuals to be excluded from MA managed care or voluntarily enroll in Special Needs Basic Care (SNBC).
 A SMRT certification of disability also gives people access to the Family Support Grant (FSG), which provides state cash grants to families of children with certified disabilities.
-Certifications are valid for one year or up to seven years, depending on the nature and severity of the disability.
+Certifications are valid for one year up to seven years, depending on the nature and severity of the disability.
 Under the TEFRA option, SMRT can certify children for up to four years.

 At the end of the certification period, SMRT may complete a CDR.
 Following SSA criteria, SMRT collects and examines current medical evidence to determine whether the severity of the client's impairment has improved since their last review.
-In fiscal year 2020, 25% of disability determinations were CDRs.
+In fiscal year 2021, 22 percent of disability determinations were CDRs.